So, you’re going to teach children to read…

 9.When children start to become aware that writing represents words, they remember words as symbols (think Coca-Cola logo).
 They then become aware of letters in words and some of the sounds that the letters represent.
 Some children may then be able to learn all 45 sounds and the 200 spellings of the sounds by constant repetition of the words through regular presentation (think flash cards and Biff and Chip books that constantly repeat target words).
 Many children will not and will be reliant on reading words as symbols (lots of logos) – these children may even seem quite fluent at first but as they start to read books with fewer pictures and more words their memory threshold for symbols is reached and the only strategy for reading a new word is to guess it.
 That’s a really poor strategy – they can only guess words that might fit with the context of the book, might be semantically likely (it’s a verb in the past tense) or by looking at the pictures (what if there’s a picture of a horse and a house?).
 MORE HERE

 11.Learning to decode is hard work for children and they will be restricted in what they can read.
-It can often sound like hard work too – that’s normal.
-This is why teachers should also read children and expose them to a rich environment of literature and vocabulary.
+It can often sound like hard work too – that’s normal (A WEBINAR HERE).
+This is why teachers should also read to children and expose them to a rich environment of literature and vocabulary.
 And decoding is not reading.
 It is the most effective way we know of ensuring that children can develop the procedural knowledge that enables them to recognise words instantly.

 12.As decoding improves and becomes faster, children are able to recognise many words instantly.
 They are NOT reverting to seeing the word as a symbol.
-The ‘word superiority effect’ (Reicher, 1969) is manifesting itself.
+Orthographic mapping is starting to develop.
 This occurs when children have developed a deep knowledge of legitimate letter patterns and the associated sounds such that they are able to read a word quicker than they can read the individual letters.
 It is why humans can read so quickly.
+And the better you can spell, the faster you can read.
+MORE HERE

 14.Automatic word recognition is not reading fluency.
-Fluency requires rate, accuracy and prosody (reading with understanding, intonation and reference to punctuation and authorial voice).
+Fluency requires rate, accuracy and prosody (reading with understanding, intonation and reference to punctuation and authorial voice MORE HERE).
 By the end of year 6 most children should be able to read about 150 word per minute (out loud) with 98% accuracy and adequate adherence to grammatical precepts.

 Good luck.
 Teaching children to read is your number one job.
 ALL children.
 We know how to do it most effectively.
 Don’t leave it to chance.
-And if you’re not taught any of this by your university…ask them why.
+And if you’re not taught any of this by your university…ask them why not.
 And maybe ask for your money back.